Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Introduction

-\paragraph{2.
-Episodic behavior with bootstrapping:}We also specify the construction of the approximate experts used by ED-UCB in the case when the supports of $X,V$ are finite.
-We show that if the agent is bootstrapped with $\tilde{O}(|\calv|\log(T) + \log(|\calx|NT\sqrt{E}))$ samples per expert, the use of ED-UCB over $E$ episodes, each of length $T$ provides regret bounded as $\tilde{O}\left( E(N+1) + \nicefrac{N\sqrt{E}}{T^2}\right)$ where the dominant term does not scale with $T$.
-D-UCB in the full-information setting guarantees a regret $\tilde{O}(EN)$.
-Naive algorithm such as UCB in \cite{auer2002finite} (or KL-UCB of \cite{garivier2011kl} suffers a regret of $\tilde{O}(NE\log T),$ over which we improve order-wise in terms of $T$, demonstrating the merits of sharing information among experts.
-We also mention how our methods can easily be extended to continuous context spaces.
+{\bf 3.
+Episodic behavior with bootstrapping:} In Section \ref{sec: episodic setting}, we also specify the construction of the approximate experts used by ED-UCB in the case when the supports of $X,V$ are finite in the episodic setting.
+We show that if the agent is bootstrapped with $\mathcal{O}(|\calv|\log(T) + \log(|\calx|NT\sqrt{E}))$ samples per expert, the use of ED-UCB over $E$ episodes, each of length $T$ guarantees a regret bound of $\mathcal{O}\left( E(N+1) + \nicefrac{N\sqrt{E}}{T^2}\right)$ where the dominant term does not scale with $T$.
+These are presented in Theorem \ref{thm: regret with bootstrapping} and Corollary \ref{thm: full regret online sampling} respectively.
+Our regret bound lies in between those of D-UCB in the full information setting and naive optimistic bandit policies (e.g., UCB in \cite{auer2002finite}, KL-UCB in \cite{garivier2011kl}), demonstrating the merits of sharing information among experts.
+We also mention how our methods can be extended to continuous context spaces in Section \ref{sec: discussions}.

-\paragraph{3.
-Empirical evaluation:} We validate our findings empirically through simulations on the Movielens 1M dataset \cite{harper2015movielens}.
-We split users into contexts randomly and pick a selection of movies and generate random experts for recommendation.
-By varying the context distribution in each episode, we compare the performance of ED-UCB with naive optimistic algorithms, which we outperform heavily and D-UCB, with which our performance is comparable.
+{\bf 4.
+Empirical evaluation:} We validate our findings empirically through simulations on the Movielens 1M \cite{harper2015movielens}and CIFAR10 \cite{krizhevsky2009learning} datasets in Section \ref{sec: experiments}.
+We provide soft-control on the genre of the recommendation for users that are clustered according to age and show that the performance of ED-UCB is comparable to that of D-UCB and significantly better than the naive strategies for multi-armed bandits.